SamChou19815/website/packages/blog/blog/2018-06-15-sampl-alpha-design-choices.md

 #### Type Inference and Type Checking

-It wasn’t hard to realize that if we don’t require type inference on functions, then type inference was almost trivial to implement: a simple environment model will do the job.
+It wasn't hard to realize that if we don't require type inference on functions, then type inference was almost trivial to implement: a simple environment model will do the job.
 In addition, we have a good reason to explicitly specify types of functions at the top level.